p2pu/learning-circles-user-manual/engagement.md

 ## Learning circle insights

-Using the feedback facilitators and learners provide, we generate the an anonymized, public document called "learning circle insights”:
+Using the feedback facilitators and learners provide, we generate the an anonymized, public document called "learning circle insights”.
+Here's an example of what that looks like:

 ![Learning circle insights](https://community.p2pu.org/uploads/default/original/2X/2/2dc635d460dc34167b86aa4347f0fc1842613564.png)